srbanton/CleanData_CourseProj/Codebook.md

 #####Cleaning Data
 1. Create test and train datasets using cbind()
-	1. test =subject_test, y_test, and x_test datasets
+	1. test = subject_test, y_test, and x_test datasets
 	2. train = subject_train, y_train, and x_train datasets
-2. Create one large dataset the test and train using rbind()
+2. Create one large dataset combining test and train using rbind()
 3. Assign column names to large data set, including the feature names from features.txt
 4. Extract features that have "mean" or "std" in their names using subsetting and grep()